SciML/DiffEqDocs.jl/docs/src/features/diffeq_arrays.md

 A = ArrayPartition(x::AbstractArray...)
 ```

-where is `x` a list of arrays.
-The resulting `A` will act like a single array, and its
+where `x` is an array of arrays.
+Then, `A` will act like a single array, and its
 broadcast will be type stable, allowing for it to be used inside of the native Julia
 DiffEq solvers in an efficient way.
 This is a good way to generate an array which
 has different units for different parts, or different amounts of precision.